nnndk/webHSE/Project0/README.md

-#Project 0
+# Project 0

-Task: hoststatic files on the server
+Task: host static files on the server